-Mellissa Wood is ACIAR’s General Manager, Global Programs where she leads ACIAR’s engagement with global and multilateral fora, such as the G20 and the United Nations Food and Agriculture Organisation and leads the formulation and implementation of Australia’s international stakeholder engagement strategies with the CGIAR and other international Agricultural Research Centres (IARCS).
+Mellissa Wood, GAICD, is ACIAR’s General Manager, Global Programs where she leads ACIAR’s engagement with global and multilateral fora, such as the G20 and the United Nations Food and Agriculture Organisation and leads the formulation and implementation of Australia’s international stakeholder engagement strategies with the CGIAR and other international Agricultural Research Centres (IARCS).

 She returned to Australia and joined ACIAR as the Director of the new Australian International Food Security Centre (AIFSC) during 2012-2015.
 She has a strong research interest in improving the adoption of research outputs for food and nutrition security outcomes, with a focus on partnering with policy makers and the private sector to facilitate this.
 As AIFSC Director, her research focus included designing innovative partnerships and designing and monitoring for nutrition outputs in food security research.
 Previously, she was Director, Program Development, Global Crop Diversity Trust (2007-2012), working with FAO and CGIAR on developing and implementing a global strategy for the conservation and access of plant genetic resources for food and agriculture.